Centralizer Rigidity near Elements of the Weyl Chamber Flow: Rigidity of Weyl chamber flow

-Recall that we say a semisimple Lie group $G$ is \emph{genuinely higher rank} if each of the simple components is of rank $\ge 2$.
-Let $V\subset \mathfrak{h}$ be a subgroup of the Cartan subalgebra that induces an action $\alpha_0: V\to \mathrm{Diff}(G/\Gamma), v\mapsto L_{\exp(v)}$ which is a restriction of the Weyl chamber flow.
-We call the restriction $\alpha_0$ \emph{genuinely higher rank} if its lifting to $G$ has no rank 1 factor.
-It is proved in Theorem 3.1, \cite{VinWang} that a $C^1$-small smooth perturbation of a genuinely higher rank restriction of the Weyl chamber flow $\alpha_0$ on $X=G/\Gamma$ is $C^\infty$ conjugate to a restriction of a Weyl chamber flow, if $\alpha_0$ include a generic element.
+Recall that a semisimple Lie group $G$ is \emph{genuinely higher rank} if each of its simple components has rank $\ge 2$.
+Let $V \subset \mathfrak{h}$ be a subgroup of the Cartan subalgebra inducing an action

+which is a restriction of the Weyl chamber flow.
+We call this restriction \emph{genuinely higher rank} if its lifting to $G$ has no rank 1 factor.
+It is proved in Theorem 3.1 of \cite{VinWang} that a $C^1$-small smooth perturbation of a genuinely higher-rank restriction of the Weyl chamber flow $\alpha_0$ on $X = G/\Gamma$ is $C^\infty$ conjugate to a restriction of a Weyl chamber flow, provided $\alpha_0$ includes a generic element.

-In our setting, we take a $\Z^2$-action to be generated by $f$ and $g\in \CZ^r(f)$ not in the same direction of $f$ as in Section \ref{eph}.
-As noted in Proposition \ref{ph}, $\alpha$ is not a priori a small $C^1$ perturbation of a restriction $\alpha_0$ of the Weyl chamber flow, so we cannot directly apply Theorem 3.1 of \cite{VinWang}.
-However, we know by Proposition \ref{ph} that it is a topological perturbation of a genuinely higher rank action $\alpha_0$ in the sense of Definition \ref{topper}.
+In our setting, we take a $\Z^2$-action generated by $f$ and $g \in \CZ^r_0(f)$ not in the same direction as $f$, as in Section \ref{eph}.
+As noted in Proposition \ref{ph}, $\alpha$ is not a priori a $C^1$-small perturbation of a restriction $\alpha_0$ of the Weyl chamber flow, so we cannot directly apply Theorem 3.1 of \cite{VinWang}.
+However, by Proposition \ref{ph}, $\alpha$ is a topological perturbation of a genuinely higher-rank action $\alpha_0$ in the sense of Definition \ref{topper}.

-Therefore, in this case, the same methods as in \cite{VinWang} can be applied.
-Here, we shall present the same outline, but proving only the arguments that need to be adjusted.
+Therefore, the methods of \cite{VinWang} can still be applied.
+Below we present the outline, highlighting only the arguments that require adjustment.